 7 signs to know when to pick your peaches

 For most of their growing life peaches have a green undertone to their color.
 In the last few weeks before your peaches are ready you will start to see some drastic changes in the color of your peaches (along with a big increase in size).
-You will start to see the color change from green to yellow then to orange.
+You will start to see the color change from green to yellow and then to orange-red color.

-Next, you will start to notice a nice peach smell around your tree.
-This is very variety-dependent, some trees will get a very strong peach smell, while others you may need to put your nose right up to the fruit to smell the peach flavor!
+The sweet aroma of peaches on a warm sunny day is actually a sign that it is time to pick peaches.
+You will start to notice a nice peach smell around your tree.
+This is very variety-dependent, some trees will get a very strong peach smell, while for others you may need to put your nose right up to the fruit to smell the peach flavor!
 But that sweet peach smell is a big indication that your peaches are ready to harvest.